THE TOP 10 BELGIAN BEERS

 A tiny country with a huge beer tradition - yes, we’re of course talking about Belgium, where beer culture is so vital to the fabric of the nation that it’s officially protected by the UN.

 Belgium is one of the 100 smallest countries in the world.
-But when it comes to beer, this little nation is one of the biggest there is.
-It wasn’t declared a world cultural heritage by UNESCO for nothing, after all.
+But when it comes to beer, this little nation is one of the biggest and most famous there is.
+They take beer very seriously and are proud to brew some of the best-known beers in the world.
+Next time you're in Belgium try and tick a few off from this list, they won't disappoint.

-We’ve come up with our list of the top 10 best Belgian beers based on a number of factors, such as:
+We’ve come up with our list of the best Belgian beers based on a number of factors, such as:

-So without further ado, allow us to offer up our list of the Top 10 Belgian Beers!
+So without further ado, allow us to offer up our list of the top Belgian beers!

 One beer that fits that description no end is Affligem Blond.
-The typical Affligem yeast gives a nice, fruity touch to our our best-selling Blond.
+This special abbey beer has a delicate white head and a soft, rich taste.
+The typical Affligem yeast gives a nice, fruity touch to our best-selling Blond.
 This one is also a regularly cited favourite amongst the Beerwulf team.

-The first dark beer in our list and also the first Trappist beer is Chimay Blauw, also called Grande Réserve.
+The first dark beer in our list and also the first Trappist beer is Fort Lapin 8 Tripel.

 Are you a fan of Tripels, but less so into dark beers?
 Let yourself be convinced by the king of Chimay!
-The dark malt remains subtle; you’ll taste it in the form of caramel and toffee.
+The dark malt remains subtle; you’ll taste it in the form of caramel and toffee but with additional notes of coriander.

 Few beers have reached this level of iconic status.
 Powerful, tasty, accessible and dangerously easy to drink: that's a Duvel.